nhost/nhost-netlify-starter-nextjs-reactquery/README.md

 }
 ```

-This is because there's no data, you can go to `http://localhost:1337/` to start adding rows and/or modify your database schema.
+This is because *there is* no data, you can go to `http://localhost:1337/` to start adding rows and/or modify your database schema.

 </details>